Roman calendar: Intercalation

 There is another theory which says that in intercalary years February had 23 or 24 days and Intercalaris had 27.
 No date is offered for the Regifugium in 378-day years.
 Macrobius describes a further refinement whereby, in one 8-year period within a 24-year cycle, there were only three intercalary years, each of 377 days.
-This refinement brings the calendar back in line with the seasons, and averages the length of the year to 365.25 days over 24 years.
+This refinement brings the calendar back in line with the seasons and averages the length of the year to 365.25 days over 24 years.

 The Pontifex Maximus determined when an intercalary month was to be inserted.
 On average, this happened in alternate years.
 The system of aligning the year through intercalary months broke down at least twice: the first time was during and after the Second Punic War.
 It led to the reform of the 191 BC Acilian Law on Intercalation, the details of which are unclear, but it appears to have successfully regulated intercalation for over a century.
 The second breakdown was in the middle of the first century BC and may have been related to the increasingly chaotic and adversarial nature of Roman politics at the time.
 The position of Pontifex Maximus was not a full-time job; it was held by a member of the Roman elite, who would almost invariably be involved in the machinations of Roman politics.
-Because the term of office of elected Roman magistrates was defined in terms of a Roman calendar year, a Pontifex Maximus would have reason to lengthen a year in which he or his allies were in power or shorten a year in which his political opponents held office.
+Because the term of office of elected Roman magistrates was defined in terms of a Roman calendar year, a Pontifex Maximus had an incentive to lengthen a year in which he or his allies were in power or shorten a year in which his political opponents held office.

 Although there are many stories to interpret the intercalation, a period of 22 or 23 days is always 1/4 synodic month short.
 Obviously, the month beginning shifts forward (from the new moon, to the third quarter, to the full moon, to the first quarter, back the new moon) after intercalation.